Nordic Dynamics

 What the organisation seesReports deliveredTeams moving quicklyWorkspaces activePlatform in useProgress visibleRequests fulfilledStructural risk developing underneathUnclear ownershipNo one accountablefor data or logicSemantic driftMetrics divergeacross departmentsWorkspace sprawlGrowth by demand,not by designGovernance on paperPolicy in docs,not in the platformAfter 6 to 12 months:costs rise, reports conflict, loss of confidence.Architecture assessmentGovernance, ownership, semantic structure, workspace design

-What I Assess in a Fabric Environment
+What I Assess in a Data Environment

 My assessment focuses on whether the environment is structurally aligned with the needs of an enterprise platform.